 Utah State University supports the principle of freedom of expression for both faculty and students.
 The University respects the rights of faculty to teach and students to learn.
 Maintenance of these rights requires classroom conditions that do not impede the learning process.
 Disruptive classroom behavior will not be tolerated.
 An individual engaging in such behavior may be subject to disciplinary action.
-Read Student Code Article V Section V-3 ((https://studentconduct.usu.edu/studentcode/article5) for more information.
+Read Student Code Article V Section V-3Links to an external site. for more information.